Imran4424/iOS-InterviewQuestions/Swift.md

 **AnyCancellable**

-When you subscribe to a publisher, you get a cancellable object back.
+When we subscribe to a publisher, we get a cancellable object back.
 Different publishers produce different, highly specific `Cancellable` types internally.
 Combine erases these specific types into the universal `AnyCancellable` wrapper.
-This allows you to store all subscription tokens in a single `Set<AnyCancellable>` without worrying about their internal generic types.
+This allows we to store all subscription tokens in a single `Set<AnyCancellable>` without worrying about their internal generic types.

 **AnyPublisher**

-You often want a function to return a publisher without revealing all the complex, internal chaining operations used to create it (e.g., a `map`, `filter`, and decode chain). `AnyPublisher` hides these implementation details, offering a clean, simple return type for your APIs.
+We often want a function to return a publisher without revealing all the complex, internal chaining operations used to create it (e.g., a `map`, `filter`, and decode chain). `AnyPublisher` hides these implementation details, offering a clean, simple return type for our APIs.

 #### SwiftUI framework

 Type erasure in SwiftUI, most notably through `AnyView`, addresses the challenge of working with heterogeneous view types where the specific underlying view type is not known or needs to be hidden.

-If you need to return different concrete View types based on certain conditions, `AnyView` can wrap these different views, making them appear as a single AnyView type to the caller.
+If we need to return different concrete View types based on certain conditions, `AnyView` can wrap these different views, making them appear as a single AnyView type to the caller.

 ```swift
 struct ConditionalView: View {